jtgi/canoe/README.md

-# Canoe: A raft implementation
+# Canoe
+A basic raft implementation.
+Intro to programming with akka actors.

 Terms: Mark the beginning and end of an election and the reign of a leadership